-The Ventilator Weaning Program at Gaylord offers several clear advantages:
+Our Ventilator Weaning Program offers you several advantages:

-- We collaborate with the referring hospital’s pulmonary team.
+- We will collaborate with your referring hospital’s pulmonary team.

-- We offer advance respiratory therapies and treatment for both acute and chronic conditions.
+- We offer advanced respiratory therapies and treatment for both acute and chronic conditions.

 - We provide portable ventilators and bedside therapy equipment.